The Adirondack Review

 Open Reading Periods

-We accept art, photography, and translation submissions year-round.
-We accept poetry, fiction, reviews, and essay submissions during four open reading periods.
+We accept art, photography, translation, poetry, fiction, reviews, and essay submissions during four open reading periods.

 Our 46er Prize for Poetry is open annually from January 1 - February 28, with the winner being published in the summer issue.
 The Fulton Prize for Fiction is open from July 1 - August 31, with the winner being published in the winter issue.
 Each prize is $400 plus publication.

 A Note About Submission Fees

 For almost 18 years, we did not charge a reading fee during open reading periods.
 We also never sold subscriptions or space on our pages to advertisers.
 Ultimately, though, this meant that we struggled to keep up with payments for web hosting, submission management, and software.
 We also really wished we could compensate our tireless editors and talented contributors for their exceptional work.

 Stay tuned for more.
 And thank you, as always, for your support.
 We couldn't do any of it without you.